 Smart gardens contain LED lights that gradually dim over time (typically 2-3 years before degradation becomes noticeable), small pumps that can fail, and electronic control boards that may malfunction.
 When a £100 smart garden stops working after 3 years, your options are limited to contacting customer support, buying replacement parts (if available), or purchasing a new unit.

 The DIY approach has a clear longevity advantage because there is almost nothing that can break.
-And the individual components that could eventually need replacement (an air stone, £2; an air pump, £8; a net pot, £0.50) are cheap and universally available.
+And the individual components that could eventually need replacement (an air stone, £2; an air pump, £8; a net pot, £0.50) are cheap and universally available from Amazon UK.

 Aesthetics: the honest case for premium